isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 Because we have successfully implemented `def:zero-is-even`, we say that `def:zero-is-even` is a theorem, and that it a proof of `expr:IsEven zero`.

-To drive the point home, we can also try asking if one is an even number:
+To drive the point home, we can also try asking whether one is an even number:

 ```agda
   one-is-even : IsEven (suc zero)